ESMCI/cime/README_pyEnsSum.rst

 	    --esize 151
 	    --indir /glade/u/tdd/asap/verification/cesm1_3_beta11/sz151-yellowstone-intel/

-           We also specify the file to create for the summary:
+           We also specify the name of file to create for the summary:
  	    --sumfile intel_summary.nc

 	   Since these are yearly average files, we set